-- (3) All awards have been made under the DSU Plan as hereinafter described.
-The portion of DSUs granted to a director as annual retainer fees vests in stages over 12 months starting on August 1st of each year of grant with 1/12 of the DSUs vesting on the last day of each month. - (4) Mr. Stevens was appointed as director on May 27, 2014.
+All awards have been made under the DSU Plan as hereinafter described.
+The portion of DSUs granted to a director as annual retainer fees vests in stages over 12 months starting on August 1st of each year of grant with 1/12 of the DSUs (2) vesting on the last day of each month.